Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 - ADX > 40: Extreme regime.
 Trend is very strong, but exhaustion becomes a real risk.
 Reduce to 50% size, widen stops to 3.5-4x ATR, and watch for reversal signals.
 During the March 2023 banking crisis, ES ADX spiked from 18 to 42 in three sessions.

-ADX slope matters as much as the level.
-Rising ADX means the trend is strengthening — add to positions or initiate new ones.
-Falling ADX means the trend is weakening — scale out, tighten stops, or reduce size ahead of the transition.
-A falling ADX still above 25 is not a signal to flip short — it's a signal to manage risk more carefully and prepare for a regime shift.
+ADX slope matters as much as level.
+Rising ADX = strengthening trend (add to positions).
+Falling ADX = weakening trend (scale out, tighten stops).
+A falling ADX still above 25 isn't a signal to flip short — it's a signal to manage risk more carefully and prepare for a regime shift.

-One critical limitation: ADX can stay elevated during volatile stair-step moves where price isn't making clean directional progress.
-Add a slope filter or confirm with price above/below a 50-period EMA band to avoid labeling noise as trend.
+One limitation: ADX can stay elevated during volatile stair-step moves without clean directional progress.
+Confirm with price above/below a 50-period EMA band.

 5 Decent is the key word — it needs confirmation.